Login

 • Agricultural land: if agricultural land is for sale, close relatives and leaseholders have a right of first refusal.

-• Local authorities: if land is for sale in recreational or no-build zones, the relevant local authority has a right of first refusal.
+• Local authorities: if land is for sale in recreational or no-build zones, the local authority concerned has a right of first refusal.

 Good to know: if both contractual and statutory rights of first refusal exist, the statutory right of first refusal has priority.

 Do you want to sell a property with a right of first refusal in place to a third party?
-Then this represents a pre-purchase case.
-If you are selling in a pre-purchase case, there are a few things you need to bear in mind.
+For a property sale with a right of first refusal, there are a few things you need to bear in mind.
 The following procedure applies to all types of rights of first refusal:

-• Draw up the purchase agreement: set up a purchase agreement with an interested third-party buyer.
+• Draft the purchase agreement: set up a purchase agreement with an interested third-party buyer.
 Interest or a contract negotiation alone is not sufficient for a right of first refusal to be exercised.

 • Observe the waiting period: the holder of the right of first refusal then has three months to make a decision.
 If they wish to purchase the property, they must inform the seller of this fact in writing.